xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 ## Reuse your Testcloud Tunnel configuration in a new machine

-In the case that you encounter a test failure and decide to change your machine, you need to copy the current tunnel configuration to a new machine.
-Then you delete the `client_id` in the CLI to run a new one.
+In the case that you encounter a test failure and decide to change your machine, first copy the current tunnel configuration to a new machine.
+Then delete the `client_id` in the command-line interface.
+You can then run the tests on the new machine.